SudiptoDasSukanto/Living-Dead/README.md

 # The Living Dead

 The Living Dead is a simple 2d platform game made for the first-year project of CSE, DU.
-First you need to run some command in your terniunal:
+First you need to run some command in your terminal:

 sudo apt-get install g++
 sudo apt-get install libsdl2-2.0